sadcitizen/doremi/src/date/is-past/readme.md

 # isPast(date): Boolean

-Checks if a date is past.
+Checks if the given date is past.

 ## Usage